Hundreds of ethnic media outlets exist across Canada, but few are ever seen beyond the specific cultural communities they serve.

 The team at Diversity Votes sought to identify what political topics were most important to different communities.
 One issue that resonates across all of the immigrant communities is immigration, according to Irwin.

-“[Ethnic media] is talking about it a lot more extensively,” she says.
+“[Ethnic media] are talking about it a lot more extensively,” she says.
 “It’s very personal because it really matters to them.
 They’re asking themselves, ‘Is this going to make the difference in terms of, can they bring their parents, or their grandparents, or maybe sponsor a child [to come to Canada].’ ”

 In an article for Policy Options, Diversity Votes founder Griffith notes that the People’s Party of Canada, with its focus on limiting immigration, received more than twice as much coverage in the ethnic media as the New Democratic Party and Green Party combined.